About Painting of jasonpaint.com

 Jason Amster

 I paint to remember.
-I want to stop time and understand right now.
+I want to stop time and hold on to right now.
 Of course I can't exactly do that, but painting is a way for me to slow down and observe the moment.
 The process let's me enjoy the subject in a deeper way before it slips by.
 I'm not just painting a person, I'm painting my love of light; my reaction to the person; my relationship with the paint itself; that person's relationship to their surroundings; to others--the list continues.
 Looking at my paintings brings me back to people and times long past as if they were happening still.